hortonworks-spark/shc/README.md

     $SPARK_HOME/bin/spark-shell --packages com.hortonworks:shc-core:1.1.0-2.1-s_2.11

 Users can include the package as the dependency in your SBT file as well.
-The format is the spark-package-name:version
+The format is the spark-package-name:version in build.sbt file.

-    spDependencies += “com.hortonworks/shc-core:1.1.0-2.1-s_2.11”
+    libraryDependencies += “com.hortonworks/shc-core:1.1.0-2.1-s_2.11”

 ## Running in secure cluster